Seal2Real: Prompt Prior Learning on Diffusion Model for Unsupervised Document Seal Data Generation and Realisation: Method

 \subsection{Prior Learning Stage}

-In the first stage, we need to learn two prompts (real prompt refers to real seal images, and forgery prompt refers to all fake seal images).
-These two prompts is learned using the pretrained Stable Diffusion Model and its simple loss~\cite{RN3} on our proposed Seal-DB dataset.
-Seal-DB contains two parts, synthetic seal and real seal document images as in Fig.~\ref{dataset}.
-Note that synthetic seal images is synthesised by our traditional seal synthesis method in Sec.~\ref{sec:intro}.
+In the first stage, we aim to learn two distinct prompts: a real prompt, referring to real seal images, and a forgery (or fake) prompt, referring to all synthetic seal images.
+These prompts are learned using the pretrained Stable Diffusion Model and its simple loss function~\cite{RN3}, applied to our proposed Seal-DB dataset.
+As shown in Fig.~\ref{dataset}, Seal-DB comprises two parts: synthetic seal and real seal document images.
+The synthetic seal images are generated using our traditional seal synthesis method described in Sec.~\ref{sec:intro}.

-The initialization of real and forgery prompts can be a coarse start point for describing real and fake seal images as in Fig.~\ref{fig:iterative_prompt_learning_framework}(a).
-We initialize a real prompt "A photo of document with real seal" with its embedding $T_{r} \in \mathbb{R}^{N\times 768}$, and a forgery prompt "A photo of document with fake seal" with its embedding $T_{f} \in \mathbb{R}^{N\times 768}$~\cite{li2022clip}. $N$ represents the length of each prompt.
+The initial real and forgery prompts serve as coarse textual descriptions of real and fake seal images, as illustrated in Fig.~\ref{fig:iterative_prompt_learning_framework}(a).
+Specifically, we initialize the real prompt as ``A photo of document with real seal,'' with its corresponding embedding $T_{r} \in \mathbb{R}^{N\times 768}$, and the forgery prompt as ``A photo of document with fake seal,'' with embedding $T_{f} \in \mathbb{R}^{N\times 768}$~\cite{li2022clip}, where $N$ denotes the length of each prompt.